lichfiet/file-explorer-infra/README.md

 2. Modify the .env.sample file

     Change the file name with `mv .env.sample .env` and then you will need an AWS IAM User's Access Key and Secret Key.
-Information on how to obtain will be below this step.
+Information on how to obtain in step 3.
 In the `.env` file, replace the `YOUR AWS ACCESS KEY` with your AWS IAM User's Acess Key, and replace the `YOUR AWS SECRET ACCESS KEY` with your secret key.

     *(Ex.)*
     ```